GarrettRector/GarrettRector/README.md

 ## Current Projects and the order of their prioritization
 * I am currently working on [Jchat](https://github.com/GarrettRector/JChat)
-* I also plan to continue development on [RLAC](https://github.com/GarrettRector/RLAC-V2), Which is the second version of [RLAC](https://github.com/GarrettRTector/RLAC), Which is deprecated
+* I also plan to continue development on [RLAC-2](https://github.com/GarrettRector/RLAC-V2), Which is the second version of [RLAC](https://github.com/GarrettRTector/RLAC), Which is deprecated
-* [JSProxy](https://github.com/GarrettRector/JSProxy) is also being worked on, but its really annoying to work on networking with my current setup.
-Might move it to a different language.
+* I am also working on [JSProxy](https://github.com/GarrettRector/JSProxy), but to be honest don't really know what I am doing.
+I may continue development but I dont know at this point.